Sign in

 Figure 2-32: Disposable Trocar and Cannula

-All the cannula has valve mechanism at the top.
-Valves of cannula provide internal air seals, which allow instruments to move in and out within cannula without the loss of pneumoperitoneum.
-These valves can be oblique, transverse, or in piston configuration.
+All cannulas have a valve mechanism at their top, which provides internal air seals, enabling instruments to move in and out without losing pneumoperitoneum.
+These valves can be oblique, transverse, or piston-configured.

-Trocar and cannula should be held in proper way in hand so that head of the trocar should rest on the thenareminence, the middle finger should rest over the gas inlet and index finger is pointed towards the sharp end of the trocar.
+Trocars and cannulas must be held appropriately, ensuring the trocar's head rests on the thenar eminence, with the middle finger over the gas inlet while the index finger touches the sharp end of the trocar.

 Laparoscopic Hand Instruments